Dhghomon/easy_rust/README.md

 }
 ```

-You can also use `@` to use the value of a `match` expression when you want to.
+You can also use `@` to give a name to the value of a `match` expression, and then you can use it.
 In this example we match an `i32` input in a function.
 If it's 4 or 13 we want to use that number in a `println!` statement.
 Otherwise, we don't need to use it.

 ```rust
 fn match_number(input: i32) {